 OK, let’s get into the nitty-gritty of my Logitech Harmony 950 review.

 Replace up to 15 Remotes

-Yes, you heard that right, the 950 smart home automation remote will allow you to replace up FIFTEEN remotes.
-While that may seem like a high number, it is certainly not outside of the realm of the probable for the future.
-Just this year, I’ve added four remotes with devices I bought…one for my new Samsung smart TV, a Samsung soundbar, a new cable provider [Xfinity], and a Roku.
+You heard that right; the 950 smart home automation remote will allow you to replace up to FIFTEEN remotes.
+While that may seem like a high number, it is certainly not outside of the realm of the probable future.
+This year, I’ve added four remotes with devices I bought…one for my new Samsung smart TV, a Samsung soundbar, a new cable provider [Xfinity], and a Roku.
 If you have a fireplace and maybe even a ceiling fan that relies on an IR signal, chances are you can use the 950 to control that too.

 Simple Setup Using Harmony’s Software

 Setup is fully automated using Harmony’s intuitive software.
 As with other products in the Harmony family, you enter the manufacturer name and model information into the software interface, and Harmony adds your devices.
 No more fumbling around for those “secret codes” required by other remotes.

 Tap on any custom activity such as “Watch TV,” “Listen to Music,” or maybe even “Netflix and Chill” using the swipe and tap color touchscreen, and the right devices power on and automatically switch to the right settings.

 For example, your Netflix and Chill activity could power on your TV, an audio receiver, your soundbar, and surround set up, then even switch to the Netflix home screen, all at he press of a single button.
 Cool.

 Using a single remote, the 950 will also let you control the most popular streaming media players like Apple TV, Roku, Amazon Fire TV and even your DVRs like TiVo®.
 What’s more, you can control all popular gaming consoles, including Xbox One and PlayStation, as well as CD, DVD, and Blu-ray™ media players.